zaengle/craft-conventions/docs/index.md

 **At [Zaengle](https://zaengle.com) we know from experience that strong conventions make projects more consistent, and consistent projects are easier to work with**.

-Craft doesn't impose any particular structure on how you organise your templates.
-In some ways that freedom is great, but on larger sites things can quickly get out of hand without some organising principles and the tools to enforce them.
+Craft doesn't impose any particular structure on how you organize your templates.
+In some ways that freedom is great, but on larger sites things can quickly get out of hand without some organizing principles and the tools to enforce them.

-Conventions aims to solve just that problem, with easy, readable, opinionated replacements for `include` that work for approximately ~97.32% of real world use-cases.
+Conventions aims to solve just that problem with easy, readable, opinionated replacements for `include` that work for approximately ~97.32% of real world use cases.
 Using Conventions allows you to write more expressive template code that is easier to reason about, and easier to reuse.

 ## The trouble with `{% include %}`